Vive007/Vive007/README.md

 - 👋 Hi, I’m @Vive007
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...c language
+- 🌱 I’m currently exploring multiple language
-- 💞️ I’m looking to collaborate on ...c language bashed problem
 - 📫 How to reach me ... https://www.linkedin.com/in/vivek-kumar-35a3a6224

 <!---